GiveMeSomething/NoteForLife_0.0/README.md

 # NoteForLife_1.0

-This is a README.md file
+This project is still going through a debugging session

-DO NOT download this projects unless you're too bad at programming

-GLHF